 As you would expect, Flush Cut lamination is not recommended for printed items that are handled excessively or used in damp or dirty conditions.
 However, it is still a very popular method for many other applications.
 These include business cards, bookmarks, presentation folders and the interior pages of a book or binder.

-If you have any questions about lamination or have an upcoming laminated project, give Formax Printing Solutions a call.
+If you have any questions about lamination or have an upcoming laminated project, give Formax Printing Solutions a call at 866-367-6221 or submit our quote request form.
 Whether your print project requires Sealed Edge or Flush Cut lamination, we can offer you helpful guidance and money-saving ideas.